 The development of the legislative amendment is also based on the goals of preventing the non-submission of reports as a repeated offence and repeated actions contrary to the reform - the repetition of the fact of non-submission in relation to two consecutive reporting periods will result in the entity being fined five times the amount of the fine provided for the category.
 One of the reasons for implementing the amendment to the law is the need to clarify the issue of the types and amounts of sanctions to be applied for violations of the law, and to provide SARAS with discretionary powers in sanctioning - to impose sanctions on violators of the law on the basis of an assessment of the circumstances.

-on the one part, and Georgia, on the other) provides for the adoption of appropriate standards in the direction of preventing and combating money laundering and terrorism financing, which are in line with the standards set by the Financial Action Task Force (FATF) and similar international organizations, and as it is also mandatory to eliminate the deficiencies identified by the Committee of Experts on the Evaluation of Anti-Money Laundering Measures (Moneyval) regarding the eligibility criteria, the norms related to the absence of criminal conviction, in addition to auditors, will also apply to other obliged entities (certified accountants, accountants providing professional services, accounting and auditing firms) established by the Law of Georgia on Facilitating the Suppression of Money Laundering and Terrorism Financing.
+The amendment to the law also creates the possibility for SARAS to reserve the right not to apply a fine to fourth category enterprises for non-compliance with the requirements of the law for reports submitted before the 2024 reporting period.
+In addition, taking into account that the Association Agreement (between the European Union and the European Atomic Energy Union and their Member States, on the one part, and Georgia, on the other) provides for the adoption of appropriate standards in the direction of preventing and combating money laundering and terrorism financing, which are in line with the standards set by the Financial Action Task Force (FATF) and similar international organizations, and as it is also mandatory to eliminate the deficiencies identified by the Committee of Experts on the Evaluation of Anti-Money Laundering Measures (Moneyval) regarding the eligibility criteria, the norms related to the absence of criminal conviction, in addition to auditors, will also apply to other obliged entities (certified accountants, accountants providing professional services, accounting and auditing firms) established by the Law of Georgia on Facilitating the Suppression of Money Laundering and Terrorism Financing.

 The adoption of the draft law marks a further step in the implementation of the accounting and auditing reform in Georgia and brings the Georgian legislation closer to the regulations of the European Parliament and the Council.